North Hamgyong Province: Geography

-The province is bordered by China (Jilin) on the north, South Hamgyong on the southwest and Ryanggang on the west.
-On the east is the Sea of Japan.
+The province is bordered by China (Jilin) to the north, South Hamgyong to the southwest and Ryanggang to the west.
+To the east is the Sea of Japan.
 The province is home to the Musudan-ri rocket launching site and the Hoeryong concentration camp.
-In 2004, Rason was reabsorbed back into the province and since 2010, Rason is again a Directly Governed City.
+In 2004, Rason was reabsorbed back into the province and since 2010, Rason has been a special city of North Korea.

 Economy

 In critical studies of North Korea, North Hamgyong has a reputation as a neglected and underdeveloped region even by the country's standards.
 It was where the 1990s famine hit hardest, and food shortages persist even in the 2020s.
 The majority of North Korean defectors who live in South Korea came from the province after crossing the relatively shallow Tumen River into China.
-Therefore the conditions of the province, which analyst Fyodor Tertitskiy has described as "not only a very grim, but also a very boring place," tend to be projected onto the whole country, even though they are not representative.
+Therefore, the conditions of the province, which analyst Fyodor Tertitskiy has described as "not only a very grim, but also a very boring place," tend to be projected onto the whole country, even though they are not representative.